Employees' Provident Fund Organisation to invest 50% each in Sensex and Nifty

 The Central Board of Trustees allowed Employees' Provident Fund Organisation to invest its funds in to Sensex and Nifty ETFs in equal proportion.

-"In the 225th Meeting of Central Board of Trustees held on August 21, the Board approved the proposal of equal allocation of funds in Sensex and Nifty by EPFO," the Bombay Stock Exchange said in its release.
+"In the 225th Meeting of Central Board of Trustees held on August 21, the Board approved the proposal of equal allocation of funds in Sensex and Nifty by EPFO," a cirlular said.

 The exchange further said the Board has agreed to evenly divide the fund allocation between Nifty and Sensex ETFs, i.e. in the ratio of 50:50.